MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/financial-models.md

 ### Soft Cost Reductions

 In some companies, Soft Costs such as reductions in Operational Complexity or reduction in FTE efforts to operate a DataCenter could also be included.
 However, including Soft Costs can be ill advised.
+Inclusion of Soft Costs inserts an undocumented assumption that the reduction in costs will equate to tangible cost savings.
+Seldom do technology projects result in actual soft cost recovery.

+### Headcount Reductions

+Often included in Soft Cost Reduction are time savings for staff.
+When those time savings map to actual reduction of IT salary or staffing, it could be calculated separately as a headcount reduction

-Inclusion of Soft Costs inserts an undocumented assumption that the reduction in costs will equate to a reduction in IT salaries or headcount, which is required to recoup any soft costs.
-When a CFO sees soft cost line items, they naturally assume that the final result will be a layoff to recover those costs.
-Seldom does a cloud transformation result in actual soft cost recovery.
-The skills needed on-prem generally map to a similar set of skills needed in the cloud, meaning people don't generally get laid off after a migration.
+**Warning:** The skills needed on-prem generally map to a similar (or higher level) set of skills needed in the cloud, meaning people don't generally get laid off after a cloud migration.

-The exception to this warning, is when operational capacity is provided by a third party or managed services company.
-If IT systems are managed by a 3rd party, the costs to operate could be replaced by a cloud native third party.
-In such a case, the cloud native partner is likely to operate more efficiently and potentially at a lower cost.
+The exception to this warning, is when operational capacity is provided by a third party or managed services provider (msp).
+If IT systems are managed by a 3rd party, the costs to operate could be replaced by a cloud native solution or cloud-native msp.
+In such a case, the cloud native msp is likely to operate more efficiently and potentially at a lower cost.
 If that is the case, then operational cost reductions belong in the hard cost calculations.

 ### Capital Expense Reductions or Avoidance